troven/node-nms/README.md

 There are 4 main components - Devices, Probes, Sensors and Telemetry.
 They are discussed below.

+It's missing central configuration, persistence and other niceties - deliberately.

-It's designed to be embedded into a larger application but it's well suited to head-less DevOps too.
+node-nms is designed to be embedded into a larger application but it's well suited to head-less DevOps too.

-node-nms is the engine that (will) power "meta4nms" - an open source, real-time, infrastructure analytics application.
+We built node-nms as the underlying engine that (will) power "meta4nms" - an open source, real-time, infrastructure analytics application.

 Architecture
 ------------

 The node-nms library is designed to take advantage of NodeJS's event-driven, asychronous architecture.

-It uses (and requires) non-blocking IO through-out - so care should be taken when building custom Probes and Sensors that they do not cause a deadlock or perform indulgent algorithms.
+It uses (and requires) non-blocking IO throughout - so care should be taken when building custom Probes and Sensors that they do not cause a deadlock or perform indulgent algorithms.

 Installation
 ------------

-It's missing central configuration and other niceties - so very much for experimentalists.

 That said, it's fairly easy to work with the ./src/start.js file is a good place to start.